byewokko/guessing-game/README.md

 ## TODO:

+- 2020/04/25 ... made the agents learn with **Q-learning** instead of Reinforce
 - the agents are not learning at all
     - take time to understand [this explanation of policy gradient](https://towardsdatascience.com/policy-gradients-in-a-nutshell-8b72f9743c5d)